 Pollination Biology & Seed Dispersal.
-Knapp (2010) summarises information on pollinators and basic floral morphology of Solanaceae.
+Knapp (2002a, 2010) summarises information on pollinators and basic floral morphology of Solanaceae.
 J. Zhang and Zhang (2016) discuss the more frequent expression of monosymmetry in the androecium than in the corolla - almost twice as frequent in the former.
-More or less well developed monosymmetry is quite common in Solanaceae, and is of the 3:2 sort (see Eichler 1875; Robyns 1931; Cocucci 1989; Knapp 2002a; Ampornpan & Armstrong 2002).
+More or less well developed monosymmetry is quite common and is of the 3:2 sort (see Eichler 1875; Robyns 1931; Cocucci 1989; Knapp 2002a; Ampornpan & Armstrong 2002).
 The complex flower of Schizanthus is described as having oblique rather than inverted symmetry (Cocucci 1989b: functionally equivalent), and dehiscence of the two functional anthers is explosive (Cocucci 1989a).
 For floral evolution in the genus, not very speciose, see Pérez et al. (2006: midpoint rooting), and for CYC gene expression, see Preston et al. (2011b).
-Nierembergia (Petunioideae) has oil flowers (Coccucci 1991; see Tate et al. 2009 for a phylogeny).
+Nierembergia (Petunioideae), with ca 21 species, has oil flowers (Coccucci 1991; Tate et al. 2009 for a phylogeny).
 It has recently been shown that the Carolina sphinx/tobacco hornworm, Manduca sexta is preferentially attracted to Nicotiana flowers that have a corolla tube the "right" length for its proboscis by volatiles produced by those flowers, not those by flowers with tube of different lengths - co-evolution (see Haverkamp et al. 2016), and/but what about other flowers the moth pollinates?